psoetens/orocos-www/drupal/sites/all/modules/filterbynodetype/README.txt

 are applied after the role-based restrictions, so it can never offer more input formats than the default role-based input formats would.

+Note that at this time, this module applies only to the body field of nodes that are created by the node module or else use the exact same form structure as the node module.

 REQUIREMENTS

-- Drupal 5
+- Drupal 6

 INSTALLATION

 - Copy the filterbynodetype directory to your modules directory.
 - Go to admin/build/modules and enable it.
-- Go to admin/settings/filterbynodetype and set which input formats should(n't) be available on which node types
+- Go to the settings form for each node type and set which input formats should(n't) be available.

 AUTHOR AND CREDIT